Is FICA exemption limited to those working and enrolled at the University of Missouri?

 - Should students be informed before a change in FICA eligibility is processed?

-- Under what circumstances is a student entitled to a refund of FICA that was previously withheld?
+- Under what circumstances is a student entitled to a FICA refund?

 If FICA was erroneously withheld due to an administrative error on the part of the University (e.g., a department did not process FICA exemption even though the student met the criteria), the student is eligible for a refund.
-The University will file a claim for the refund on behalf of the student.
+The University will file a claim for the refund on behalf of the student, provided the student returns a signed FICA Refund Request form.
 There is a 3-year period to file for a FICA refund.

 - Can a student opt to have FICA withheld even though the student meets the criteria for exemption?